7 Nontraditional Nursing Careers that Give Back

 Advances in the growing field of forensic science have helped law enforcement agencies bring criminals to justice.
 From documenting injuries to collecting valuable DNA evidence, as a forensic nurse you will be working on the front lines of justice.
 You will counsel assault victims, conduct physical examinations and collect evidence.
 You will also play a direct part in taking criminals off the street by testifying against defendants at trial.
 It’s important to understand that forensic nursing can be an emotionally difficult career for some.

 As the importance of forensic evidence continues to grow, so will the career opportunities in this exciting new field.
-In fact, registered nurses in general can anticipate a 16 percent job growth rate, which, according to the U.S. Bureau of Labor Statistics’ 2016-17 Occupational Outlook Handbook, is much faster than the national average for all occupations.
+In fact, registered nurses in general can anticipate a 15 percent job growth rate, which, according to the U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook, is much faster than the national average for all occupations.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.

 Getting started as a forensic nurse: RNs can earn an undergraduate degree and subsequently enroll in a forensic nursing certificate program.
 The other option is to earn a graduate degree with a focus on forensic nursing.
 The American Nurses Credentialing Center (ANCC) offers an advanced forensic nursing credential, although this isn’t required in order to practice.
 You can also become certified as a Sexual Assault Nurse Examiner (SANE) through the International Association of Forensic Nurses.